 The top U.S. military officer says Russian missile shipments to Syria are "ill-timed" and "very unfortunate."

-The chairman of the Joint Chiefs of Staff, General Martin Dempsey, said Friday the missiles will embolden President Bashar al-Assad and prolong the suffering in Syria.
-He said Assad could think the missiles somehow will make him safer and more prone to a miscalculation.
+Dempsey, the chairman of the Joint Chiefs of Staff, said Friday the missiles will embolden President Bashar al-Assad and prolong the suffering in Syria.

-The New York Times reports the Russian anti-ship cruise missiles are more advanced than previous shipments.
-Russia has said it is fulfilling its contractual obligations to Syria and has no interest in seeing Assad remain in power.
+The New York Times says the Russian anti-ship cruise missiles are more advanced than previous shipments.
+Russia has said it is fulfilling its contractual obligations to Syria and has no interest in seeing President Assad remain in power.

 France's Foreign Ministry said Friday it opposes Iranian participation in the peace talks.
 A spokesman says France cannot see how a country that threatens regional stability like Iran can take part.